 People sometimes ask me if I get burned out or tired of helping others.
 I don't!
 Actually the longer I am in this field the more I love it.
 I have always had a genuine interest in people and a natural ability to be curious and nonjudgmental.
 I am internally driven to learn all I can about what helps people to thrive.
 I read widely in psychology, behavioral economics, psychiatry, and psychotherapy research to make sure I have the best chance possible of identifying what might be helpful to you.
 I feel genuinely honored and grateful to be able to do this important and sacred work.

 What I Usually Need to Know to Help

-If you visited a physician wouldn't you expect that she/he would measure your blood pressure before prescribing a blood pressure medication and that once you started taking the medicine she/he would reevaluate you regularly to make sure it was working?
-Similarly, I believe that I need to comprehensively evaluate what's wrong before I can formulate an effective treatment plan, and then I need to regularly measure the results of our work to make sure you are achieving your goals.
+If you visited a physician wouldn't you expect that they would measure your blood pressure before prescribing a blood pressure medication, and that once you started taking the medicine they would reevaluate you regularly to make sure it was working?
+I believe that I too need to evaluate what's wrong before I can formulate an effective treatment plan, and then I need to regularly measure the results of our work to make sure you are achieving your goals.
 I am most likely to be a good fit for someone who values this kind of evidence-based care and who will be willing to provide me with regular formal and informal feedback to make sure we're heading in the right direction.
-I view you as a collaborator and teammate with me in making sure you get exactly what you need from our work.
+You will be my collaborator and teammate in making sure you get exactly what you need from our work.